FiRM

 Is DBR an ERC20 token?

-Yes but not a standard one: your DBR wallet balance will decrease over time when you have an open loan position.
+Yes but not a standard ERC-20 token: your DBR wallet balance will decrease over time when you have an open loan position.

 How can I get DBR tokens?